alandipert/golf/README.markdown

 Golf applications are form the user interface for web services APIs.
 A golf application is not complete, as such.
 In order to be useful, golf applications must interact with a separate backend service, usually via a RESTful API.

-The golf application architecture is modular, with the following demarcations, proceeding from most to least general:
+Golf applications are written in an MVC framework provided by the golf javascript runtime environment.
+Models and controllers are defined in javascript, and components form the views in which content is presented to the user and in which the user interacts with the application.

-* Application
+The golf application architecture is modular, with the following demarcations (proceeding from most to least general):

-* Screen
+* Application (Controller)
-* Component
+* Screen (Model)
-* Element
+* Component (View)

 The Application and Screen layers are particular to the application, and the Component and Element layers are general and reusable across applications.
 We'll get into this a bit more deeply later, but first it's necessary to describe